 Preservation and Conservation

-The Huntington Library is an extraordinary trove of books, manuscripts, and other materials that are treasured both for their intellectual content and as irreplaceable cultural artifacts.
-The core mission of the Library’s Preservation Department is to ensure that these collections survive, in their original formats, for the use and enjoyment of future generations.
-The Department’s activities focus on the skilled treatment and repair of individual items, as well as the long-term preservation of the collections.
-In this way we support the Library’s mission to collect, organize, and preserve written and graphic materials, and to make them available to scholars.
+The Huntington’s library and art collections are comprised of extraordinary books, manuscripts, photographs, prints, paintings, sculpture and other objects that are treasured for their intellectual content as cultural artifacts, and works of art.
+The core mission of the Preservation Department is to ensure that these collections survive, in their original formats, for the use and enjoyment of future generations.
+The department’s activities focus on the skilled treatment and repair of individual items, as well as the long-term preservation of the collections.
+In this way we support The Huntington’s mission to collect, organize, and preserve written and graphic materials and works of art and to make them available to scholars and visitors.

 A paintings conservator examines an early 20th century painting.

-Today, the Library Conservation Center is located on the second floor of the Munger Research Center.
+Today, the Conservation Center is located on the second floor of the Munger Research Center.
 The conservation laboratory, a 10,000 square foot facility built in 2004, includes a book and paper lab, wet/chemical labs, a photo documentation studio, a particulate room, and offices.
+An interim paintings lab was added in 2013.
 Library exhibitions design and preparation is housed in a separate 2,000 square foot studio.

 A conservation technician disbinds a 1608 Latin copy of the works of Catullus, Tibullus, and Propertius.

-In the Library Conservation Center, highly trained conservators and technicians conduct physical and chemical treatments on rare books, manuscripts, works of art on paper, and photographic materials.
+In the Library Conservation Center, highly trained conservators and technicians conduct physical and chemical treatments on rare books, manuscripts, works of art on paper, photographic materials, and paintings.
 The library preservation program consists of interrelated activities which include:

 - preventive and collections level conservation

-- single item conservation treatment of rare library materials
+- single item conservation treatment of collection materials

 - integrated pest management